DavidThien/herbie-brass/README.md

 The table displays the average bits error of running each program in each precision.
 Each column represnts a fixed program, and each row represents a fixed precision.
 So the first column, first row in the table (with value `31.213`) is the result of running the starting program (`(λ (x) (/ (- 1 (cos x)) (* x x)))`) in double precision.
 There are a few things to note on this table, first Herbie was able to improve the same program running in both single and double precisionto less than a bit of error.
 Second, running Herbie's single precision result in double precision gives more error than the double precision result, and vice versa for single precision.
 Lastly, for this example, all columns or rows with `posit16` are marked `#f` because each program that it would run has an unspported operation in it.

+Note that if posists are disabled, then the `posit16` columns and rows will not be printed.